OmkarTupe7/myportfolio-template/GUIDE.md

 ## About

 Talk about yourself in three paragraphs in the about section.
-For the skills is better to not go over 12.
+For the skills it's better to not go over 12.

 If you want to add a skill logo which doesn't exist in `/src/img/stack-icons` :